Manchester patients among first to receive bionic eye implants

 "On a personal level, this is a very moving as well as an exciting experience, to literally see through Ray’s eyes and experience the real visual function benefits Ray has gained from his artificial vision."

-The film was exhibited at the Manchester Museum in October 2016 as part of the Manchester Science Festival.
+The below film was exhibited at the Manchester Museum in October 2016 as part of the Manchester Science Festival.